-In general, it is Bank policy to manage and to monitor risks using controlled, computer-based systems with minimal dependence on manual processes and with near-real time update frequency.
-The Bank has measurement systems used to estimate all material risks to which the Bank is exposed, as well as IT systems to support risks monitoring and reporting, as described below in this report for each risk type separately:
+In general, the Bank manages and monitors risks using controlled, computer-based systems with minimal dependence on manual processes and with near-real time update frequency.
+The Bank has measurement systems used to estimate all material risks to which the Bank is exposed, as well as IT systems to support monitoring and reporting regarding each of the risks.